+What is the best draft beer system?
 Are you in the market for a draft beer system?
 There are two types of draft beer systems – direct-draw and remote-draw, and each has its advantages and disadvantages.

-If you’ve been reading Design Buzz for some time, you may be familiar with an article (referenced below) I wrote about the most profitable drinks.
+If you’ve been reading my blog for some time, you may be familiar with an article (referenced below) I wrote about the most profitable drinks.
 In that story, I reprised some statistical facts by my good friend and industry expert, Chuck Deibel, wherein I stated that draft beer is at least 25% more profitable than bottle beer.
 Since then I’ve spoken with several other industry sources, who all report conflicting information.
 During a recent conversation with Chuck, he came to this conclusion: it depends what you charge!
 In other words, all of my sources were correct with their information.
 But wait a minute!
 If I were to invest thousands of dollars into a draft beer system, I’d be charging more for draft beer.
 Back to Chuck: with 20 years of auditing restaurant, bar and nightclub clients, my money is on him – draft beer should be more profitable than bottled beer!
-How else could you ever get a return on your investment?!
-Beyond the initial investment there are ongoing costs you'll have to recoup, as you'll read below.
+How else could an investor ever get a return on his/her investment?!
+Beyond the initial investment there are ongoing costs you’ll have to recoup, as you’ll read below.

 Before I proceed, I want to clarify that all this information is based on U.S. domestic beer.
 I don’t think it’s any secret about the popularity of craft beer, and if there’s ONE compelling reason to sell draft beer, my friends – this is it!!
 It’s common to see craft beer sold in the range of $8 – $10 per pint, and the public is conditioned to this.

 WHICH DRAFT BEER SYSTEM IS BETTER: DIRECT-DRAW VS REMOTE-DRAW?